martonbognar/cass/solution-7.md

 If we guess the length incorrectly, the program exits.
 If we guess it correctly, it continues to compare the individual characters in the password.

-This means, that based on the execution time, we can tell, whether we guessed the length correctly: the program will take longer to execute in that case.
+This means that based on the execution time, we can tell whether we guessed the length correctly: the program will take longer to execute in that case.

 ```bash
 Enter super secret password ('q' to exit): 0